emanmesina/Datamop/README.md

 ### Running Data Mop
 To run Data Mop, execute the following command in the terminal, run:
-- requirements.txt  (If it's your first time running it, then run...)
 - app.py

 ## How to Use